Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Exemplary Applications

-We finish by reporting the computation times for the different cases.
+We finish this example by reporting the computation times for the different cases.
 All times reported are obtained on a \xeon{} workstation.
 Unless spheres are used, for which the T-matrix can be calculated analytically, the T-matrix has to be computed numerically, which constitutes an amount of computation time that has to be invested in advance.
 For the \TIO{} cylinders, this amounts to \SI{4.4}{\hour} for 401 frequencies and a maximum expansion order of $l_\text{max} = 8$.
 We probed 101 unit cell sizes for each of the six lattice geometries, which took on average \SI{4.6}{\hour}.
 Thus, a single simulation for one specific array and frequency took \SI{0.4}{\second}.
 It totals \SI{0.8}{\second} if we add the overhead of the T-matrix computation.
 The same computation using solely JCMsuite takes approximately \SI{340}{\second} per frequency and lattice geometry, which results in a speed up of approximately 500 in comparison with the \SI{0.8}{\second} for our algorithm and implementation.
+The computation time of \SI{340}{\second} for a single frequency and lattice would result in a total computation time of approximately 2.6 years for the whole sweep over all lattice types and lattices sizes in the frequency range, which are in total roughly 250.000 different combinations of parameters.
 The additional simulations of different incident angles also takes approximately the same time per single computation.
 The polar angle is probed in \SI{2}{\degree} steps and the azimuthal angle in \SI{15}{\degree} steps.
 The number of azimuthal angles to compute for a full circle coverage depends on the lattice symmetry.

-In summary, based on the work of \citeauthor{slivina2019}, we took cylinders with a high degree of helicity preservation and investigated the influence of the lattice geometry exhaustively.
+In summary, based on the work of Slivina \textit{et al}, we took cylinders with a high degree of helicity preservation and investigated the influence of the lattice geometry exhaustively.
 We showed that the main influence for high reflections is by the onset of multiple reflection orders.
 Thus, for a given filling fraction of the solar cell surface the hexagonal lattice is an appropriate choice, which also shows a robustness against variations of the filling fraction.
 The nano-coated lattices also show a good performance until quite large angles in comparison to the flat reference solar cell.